daph3105/breezy-poc/README.md

 ### 1\.
 Install Dependencies

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   npm install express axios cors dotenv @google/genai   `
+   npm install express axios cors dotenv @google/genai   `

 (If a package.json with these dependencies already exists, npm install alone is sufficient.)